acerasoni/JavaScript-Projects/README.md

 # Setup Instructions

 Running the code is super easy.
 Simply clone/fork the repository and open the index.html from the project of choice in your browser.
-Alternatively, visit https://acerasoni.github.io/JavaScript-Projects/ and select the project.
+Alternatively, select any project below.

 ## Raycasting